Skip to main content

 Local development and compilation

-The library is built with with pybind11, scikit-build-core and Eigen.
+The library is built with the pybind11, scikit-build-core and Eigen libraries.
 To compile the library, you will need to have CMake version 3.15 or above installed and configured.
-The easiest way to compile and install the package locally is to clone the repository, e.g. BenchmarkFcns, and then run pip install ./BenchmarkFcns.
+The easiest way to compile and install the package locally is to clone the repository into a directory, e.g. BenchmarkFcns, with submodules initialized using git submodule update --init --recursive, and then run pip install ./BenchmarkFcns.
 Although optional, it is highly recommended to install the package into a virtual environment.

 Contribution